himichaelhe/michaelhe.github.io/collegelessons.md

 Embrace spontaneity.

-Note: Alex also chose this point.

 Don't overload yourself, as this will lead to burnout.
 There are plenty of cool things that you can do.
 Focus on a few and do them well.
 Work intensely during the semester and do nothing during the break, you are guaranteed to feel nasty and negative.

 Go first.
 Initiate.
 Start the reciprocation chain.
 Smile and greet others by their name.
 Chances are they will do the same.

-Note: Samuel also chose this point.

 Make time for friends, both old and new.
 This is your priority and the best way to show them that you care.
 Don't take them for granted.
 Meet friends organically, choose friends deliberately.